 back

-I only recently discovered that SimHub considers imported profiles as duplicates NOT based on name;
+SimHub considers imported ShakeIt profiles as duplicates NOT based on name;

 enter No to have an imported profile considered unique.

-I contemplate only 8 haptic transducers and 8 haptic signals, 4 of which are wheel slip.
+I contemplate only 8 haptic transducers and 8 haptic signals, 4 of which are tire slip.

-Engine rumble on a dead pedal, where my left foot is pushing me back in seat, except when declutching.
+Fifth: engine rumble on dead pedal, where left foot is braced except when declutching.

-One reason that I began writing SimHub plugins instead of Custom Serial profiles is because
+One reason for writing SimHub plugins instead of Custom Serial profiles is because

-C# software engineering is relatively painless using conventional programming tools;
+C# software engineering is relatively painless using Visual Studio and GitHub Desktop;

-copying and pasting C# procedures among files and GitHub repositories is quite manageable,
+copying and pasting C# procedures among files and repositories is quite manageable,

-but swapping ShakeIt effects among profiles exasperates me intensely.
+while swapping ShakeIt effects among profiles is exasperating.

-SimHub updates now have JavaScript formulae being less relatively expensive than NCalc.
+SimHub ShakeIt updates now have JavaScript formulae being less expensive.

 Run once javascript code section supports precalculation and encourages modularity.